 How did Cato the Elder alter the course Roman history?

-Cato the Elder (234 – 149 BC), was one of the most important figures in the history of the Roman Republic.
-He was a member of the Republican elite, and he made a huge contribution to the politics and culture of Rome.
+Cato the Elder (234 – 149 BC) was one of the most important figures in Roman Republic history.
+He was a member of the Republican elite, and he made a huge contribution to Rome's politics and culture.
 Cato was a much-admired figure in his day and right throughout Roman history because he was seen as the embodiment of traditional values.

 Cato the Elder was critical in Roman history because he caused the downfall of the great general Scipio Africanus, his campaign to maintain traditional values, and his conservative social policies.
 He was also a great writer and one of the pioneers of Latin literature.
 Perhaps his most important contribution to history was his role in the final destruction of Carthage.

 Marcus Porcius Cato (234-149 BC) was born in a family that belonged to the minor nobility who were prominent in Tusculum.
 As Cato, the Elder, he was referred to distinguish him from his grandson Cato the Younger by the Romans.
 The Cato family were highly regarded for their military record and also for their commitment to farming.
 After his father’s early death, the young Marcus Porcius Cato worked on his family farm and became inured to hardship.